JJ-GIT-DEV/simplilearn_devops_capstone_project/readme_capstone_project.md

 \> Create a new file in .github/workflows directory with the name github_action_continous_integration.yml.
 ![github_action_workflow](images/github_action_workflow.png)

-### Secrets with your Docker Hub credentials.
+### Create the secrets for Docker Hub.
+We need to define secrets for Docker Hub to upload our container image.
 \> Go to Settings tab of the Repository > go to Secrets and variables > click on to Actions > Secrets Tab > Repository secrets > click on new repository secret
 ![github_action_secrets_variables](images/github_action_secrets_variables.png)

 \> Create Variable DOCKERHUB_USERNAME and DOCKERHUB_TOKEN
 ![github_action_secrets_DOCKERHUB_USERNAME](images/github_action_secrets_DOCKERHUB_USERNAME.png)

 \> After the github action run successful you will find the image on DockerHub (hub.docker.com)
 ![alt text](images/hubdocker_image.png)

-# Integrating deploy stage to GitHub actions for performing deployment of containers on Kubernetes

-Create kubernetes Helm chart to deploy above image and push charts to github repo.
-Helm uses a packaging format called charts, which are collections of files describing related Kubernetes resources.
-Charts can be packaged into versioned archives for deployment.

-# Integrating Deployment Stage to GitHub Actions for Kubernetes Deployment
+### Integrating Deployment Stage (Helm) to GitHub Actions for Kubernetes Deployment
 To enable the deployment of containers on Kubernetes, we will integrate a deployment stage into our GitHub Actions workflow.

-Create a Kubernetes Helm Chart: Develop a Helm chart to deploy the Docker image created in the previous steps.
+Develop a Helm chart to deploy the Docker image created in the previous steps.
 Helm uses a packaging format called charts, which are collections of files that describe related Kubernetes resources.
 These charts can be packaged into versioned archives for deployment.

-Push Helm Charts to GitHub Repository: Once the Helm chart is created, push the charts to the GitHub repository for version control and easy access.
+Once the Helm chart is created, push the charts to the GitHub repository for version control and easy access.

 \> On the DevOps lab we will install helm
 Execute below commands: